SalamiTech/SalamiTech/README.md

 <img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=faddalibrahim&layout=compact&theme=ayu-mirage&hide_border=true&count_private=true&langs_count=10" width="40%"/>

-- 🔭 I’m currently working on a mental health app using flutter and firebase
+- 🔭 I’m currently working on a wearable AR platform support for mobile and web
-- 🌱 I’m currently learning angular and java springboot
+- 🌱 I’m currently exploring more of deep learning and machine learning
 - 👯 I’m looking to collaborate on flutter and python django cool projects
 - 💬 Apart from tech, we can talk about movies
 - 📫 Reach me on https://linktr.ee/salamitech